 2 nights in Hamburg

 Hamburg, the largest city in Germany after Berlin, lies at the head of the long funnel-shaped estuary of the River Elbe.
 The city is best known for its famous harbor area, the Port of Hamburg.
-In addition to being a major transportation hub, Hamburg has become one of Europe`s most important cultural and commercial centers, as well as a major tourist destination.
+In addition to being a major transportation hub, Hamburg has become one of Europe's most important cultural and commercial centers, as well as a major tourist destination.

-Visit and explore The Port of Hamburg, Miniatur Wunderland, Kunsthalle Hamburg, Rathaus or City Hall, St. Michael`s Church, Rickmer Rickmers, International Maritime Museum, Great Lakes: Inner and Outer Alster, and so much more.
+Visit and explore the Port of Hamburg, Miniatur Wunderland, Kunsthalle Hamburg, Rathaus or City Hall, St. Michael's Church, Rickmer Rickmers, International Maritime Museum, Great Lakes: Inner and Outer Alster, and so much more.

 <b>Germany</b>'s landscape is straight from the Fairy tales: castles, deep dark forests and mythical rivers.
 The German landscapes are extraordinarily diverse, with graceful big-city appeal, small picture-postcard towns, pagan-inspired harvest festivals, a wealth of art and culture, and the perennial pleasures of huge tracts of forest, delightful castles and fine wine and beer.
 From Charlemagne and the Holy Roman Empire to the rise and fall of the Berlin Wall, no other nation has molded Europe the way Germany has - for better or worse.

-Frankfurt is the financial capital of Germany, and for many travelers, the gateway to Europe.
-A closer look reveals there is much more to offer; from arts, outdoors, and shopping, to historic building and high-rises.
-Frankfurt has also long been an important center for cultural and tourism activities.
+Frankfurt is the financial capital of Germany.
+A closer look reveals there is much more to offer; from arts, outdoors, and shopping, to historic buildings and high-rises.
+It has long been an important center for cultural and tourism activities.
 Its huge trade fair complex, Messe Frankfurt, hosts important events such as the Frankfurt Book Fair (the world's most important publishing event).
 The city is known for its exceptional number of fine museums covering art, science, and history.
+The traditional cider pubs in Sachsenhausen and the 'Fressgass' (eating street) should not be missed.

-The Romerberg, Museum District (Museumsufer), The Palm Garden (Palmengarten), St. Bartholomew's Cathedral, The Hauptwache, Goethe House and Museum, The Frankfurt Museum of Modern Art, Zoo Frankfurt, Stadel Museum, and so much more!
+Visit the Romerberg, Museum District (Museumsufer), The Palm Garden (Palmengarten), St. Bartholomew's Cathedral, The Hauptwache, Goethe House and Museum, The Frankfurt Museum of Modern Art, Zoo Frankfurt, Stadel Museum, and so much more!

-Visit Cologne Cathedral, Ludwig Museum, Romano-Germanic Museum, Wallraf-Richartz Museum, Cologne`s Old Town, Groß St. Martin, St. Maria im Kapitol, KölnTriangle, National Socialism Documentation Center, and so much more!
+Visit Cologne Cathedral, Ludwig Museum, Romano-Germanic Museum, Wallraf-Richartz Museum, Cologne's Old Town, Groß St. Martin, St. Maria im Kapitol, KölnTriangle, National Socialism Documentation Center, and so much more!

 Visit Bremen Roland and Town Hall, Schnoor Quarter, Böttcherstraße, Bremen Cathedral, Bremer Stadtmusikanten, and so much more!

 Hamburg, the largest city in Germany after Berlin, lies at the head of the long funnel-shaped estuary of the River Elbe.
 The city is best known for its famous harbor area, the Port of Hamburg.
-In addition to being a major transportation hub, Hamburg has become one of Europe`s most important cultural and commercial centers, as well as a major tourist destination.
+In addition to being a major transportation hub, Hamburg has become one of Europe's most important cultural and commercial centers, as well as a major tourist destination.

-Visit and explore The Port of Hamburg, Miniatur Wunderland, Kunsthalle Hamburg, Rathaus or City Hall, St. Michael`s Church, Rickmer Rickmers, International Maritime Museum, Great Lakes: Inner and Outer Alster, and so much more.
+Visit and explore the Port of Hamburg, Miniatur Wunderland, Kunsthalle Hamburg, Rathaus or City Hall, St. Michael's Church, Rickmer Rickmers, International Maritime Museum, Great Lakes: Inner and Outer Alster, and so much more.